 It has been a great pleasure to connect with scholars, educators, and students at Maastricht University and to be met with such collegiality and collaborative spirit, especially given the difficult circumstances faced by all under COVID-19 various lockdown measures.
 Their eagerness to participate in this group effort has been wonderfully uplifting, and can only trigger inspiration and bolster pride for what has been accomplished in the European project, while encouraging high hopes for what is yet to come.

 Hélène B. Ducros is a human geographer (PhD University of North Carolina-Chapel Hill).
 She studies lived space, place-making, attachment to place, and landscape change and perception.
 Her research has inquired into rural transformations and rural-urban dynamics through an understanding of heritage preservation schemes.
 She has taught an array of courses in geography, history, and international studies and is most interested in experiential and place-based pedagogies and how to make meaningful connections with the real world in the classroom.
-She is also Director of Global Programs for the College of Engineering at North Carolina State University.

 Campus Spotlight: Maastricht University

 For full ranking report, visit https://www.timeshighereducation.com/student/best-universities/best-young-universities-world#survey-answer

 Published on November 9, 2020.